 The type of property you choose to invest in will depend on your financial circumstances and the ability of the investment to meet your needs.

-Property investment is popular because it is tangible – you can see it, you can touch it.
-A common expression used is ‘it is safe as houses’ as the tangibility gives some people a sense of security compared to something like shares.
+Newcastle, property investment is popular because it is tangible – you can see it; you can touch it.
+A common expression used is ‘it is safe as houses’ as the tangibility gives some people a sense of security compared to something like Australian or international shares.
 Property provides multiple benefits; it provides:

 Like with any investment there are risks.
 The risks of property investment come from not only the market (property values and interest rates) but also tenants.